regebro/prehistoric-python/presentation.rst

 .. note::

     This looks like a logic expression, but it isn't.
 It's a sneaky conditonal!

-If means that if include_blank is True, then result gets set to blank_value other wise it's an empty list.
+    It means that if include_blank is True, then result gets set to blank_value other wise it's an empty list.

     But blank_value was a parameter.
 What if it is something that evaluates to